Plastic Bag Reduction

-- a store may provide you with a paper bag option (minimum cost of $0.15 per bag) or a reusable checkout bag (minimum cost of $1.00 per bag);
+- a store may provide you with a paper bag option (at a minimum cost of $0.15 per bag) or a reusable checkout bag (at a minimum cost of $1.00 per bag);

 - a store should not offer free paper or free reusable checkout bags; "small recyclable paper bags” are an exception;

 - bags used to protect prepared foods are exempt;